AbhishekHarikumar/Spotify-Dashboard/README.md

 Spotify Analysis
 Business Problem:-
-There is an experiencing challenge in effectively analyzing and managing its vast amount of streaming data.
+There is an challenge in effectively analyzing and managing its vast amount of streaming data.
 There is a need for an interactive and comprehensive dashboard that consolidates all relevant streaming metrics, provides real-time updates, and enhances data accessibility for stakeholders.

 Business Solution:-